alexaoh/TDT4102/Oving2/README.md

 **Finish task 2 after I have received the book!**

 2. More questions in the code --> many may be solved when I receive the book.

+3. Why does the answers in 6 rely on whether I use rate/100, rate*0.01 or rate*(1/100)?!
+(E.G in 6b: calculateAnnuity) I would quess it has to do with memory, but I have no clear idea!